 Testicular cancer typically forms in one testicle and individuals may notice certain changes in the scrotum, which contains the testicles.
 The scrotum may feel heavy or filled with fluid.
-Also, a lump may form in the testicle.
-Some individuals may experience pain and achiness in the areas of the abdomen, groin and breasts, as well as fatigue.
+Also, a lump may form in the testicle, or the testicle may be enlarged.

-Diagnosis & Tests
+Diagnosis & tests